cmake-js/cmake-js/README.md

 ### Runtimes

+If any of the `runtime`, `runtimeVersion`, or `arch` configuration parameters is not explicitly configured, sensible defaults will be auto-detected based on the JavaScript environment where CMake.js runs within.

 You can configure runtimes for compiling target for all depending CMake.js modules in an application.
 Define a `cmake-js` key in the application's root `package.json` file, eg.:

 ```json